A detailed history of Preston: Part three

 The BBC documentary, Christina - a Medieval Woman, described the remorseless march of the

 contagion across Hertfordshire.
-It travelled at a kilometre a day and struck Codicote, which is almost
+It travelled at a rate of a kilometre a day and struck Codicote, which

-five miles south-east of Preston, on St Dunstan’s Day, 19 May 1349.
-It embraced Preston a few days
+is almost five miles south-east of Preston, on St Dunstan’s Day, 19 May 1349.
+It embraced Preston a

-later.
-Graffiti on a stone pillar of Codicote Church describes the pandemic as ‘pitiable, ferocious and
+few days later.
+Graffiti on a stone pillar of Codicote Church describes the pandemic as ‘pitiable,

 more than a mile from Preston) said ‘the tenants dwindled to a mere handful and the Lord’s demesne